Elcess/Practical-Machine-Learning/README.md

 ## Repository Contents

 The complete code for producing the model and outputs is contained in PMLProject.Rmd.
 It was rendered for Peer Review **before** the predictions on the test samples were made, so as not to contaminate the output.
-Note that I set "echo=FALSE" for this file, so the HTML document will not show the code; you need the .Rmd file to see it.
+Note that I set "echo=FALSE" as default for this file, so the HTML document will not show all the code; you need the .Rmd file to see it.

-PMLProject.md and PMLProject.html were created by running knittr on the .Rmd file.
+PMLProject.md and PMLProject.html were created by running knitr on the .Rmd file.